richardmun/Optimize-Fitness/README.md

 ### Additional Information
 * Website is only compatible with desktop version as media queries are not used for accessibility for all devices.

+### Acknowledgement
+Development of code structure created by Richard Munoz and website design created by Sudery Designs.